fenago/machine-learning-for-finance/lab_guides/Lab_6.md

-In this chapter, you have learned about the two most important types of generative models: autoencoders and GANs.
+In this lab, you have learned about the two most important types of generative models: autoencoders and GANs.
 We first developed an autoencoder for MNIST images.
 We then used a similar architecture to encode credit card data and detect fraud.
 Afterward, we expanded the